 | Related metabolic issues | Weight, inflammation, and sleep quality | Reproductive strain can compound over time |

-Research has also explored links between diabetes and sperm DNA damage.
-That does not mean every man with diabetes has DNA fragmentation or infertility.
-It means repeated high glucose and metabolic stress may be one part of the picture when conception takes longer than expected or when pregnancy losses need a full couple-based evaluation.
+Research has also explored diabetes and sperm DNA damage.
+This does not mean every man with diabetes has DNA fragmentation or infertility.
+It means repeated high glucose and metabolic stress may be one part of the picture when conception takes longer than expected or when pregnancy losses need a full couple-based review.

 Can a Man With Diabetes Still Father a Child?